ritza-co/simpletechguides.com/comparisons/2025-11-05-how-to-create-a-timeline.md

 ### Step 3: Use the timeline

-Preceden allows you to export the timeline in many formats such as: PDF, Images or embed in case you need to display the chart on a website.
+Preceden allows you to export the timeline in many formats, such as PDF or Images, or embed it if you need to display the chart on a website.

 ![Preceden export options](/img/comparisons/how-to-create-timeline/preceden-export-options.png)

 ## How to Create a Timeline in JavaScript

-Creating timelines in web applications requires a JavaScript library that handles rendering, interactivity, and data management.
-While you could build a timeline from scratch using HTML canvas or SVG, production-quality timelines need features like drag-and-drop, zoom controls, and responsive design.
+Creating timelines in web applications requires a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) library that handles rendering, interactivity, and data management.
+While you could build a timeline from scratch using [HTML canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) or [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG), production-quality timelines need features like drag-and-drop, zoom controls, and responsive design.

-For this guide, you will learn how to create a timeline using the Bryntum Scheduler Pro component, which has easy setup and provides complete timeline functionality.
-Bryntum offers trial packages so you can test the library before purchasing.
+For this guide, you will learn how to create a timeline using the [Bryntum Scheduler Pro](https://bryntum.com/products/scheduler-pro/) component, which has easy setup and provides complete timeline functionality.
+[Bryntum](https://bryntum.com/) offers trial packages so you can test the library before purchasing.
 If you're interested in other JavaScript timeline options, you can also check [vis-timeline](https://visjs.github.io/vis-timeline/docs/timeline/) (open source) and [Timeline.js](https://timeline.knightlab.com/) (free for storytelling timelines).

 ### Prerequisites

 Before creating your timeline, you need:

-- Node.js and npm installed on your computer.
+- [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) are installed on your computer.
-- A Bryntum account (free trial available).
+- A [Bryntum](https://bryntum.com/) account (free trial available).

 ### Step 1: Initialize your project

-Create a new project directory and initialize a npm project:
+Create a new project directory and initialize an npm project:

 ```bash
 mkdir timeline-project